Edinburgh Architectural Association unveils 2017 awards shortlist

-All projects are designed by registered architects and built within the chapter area of Edinburgh, the Lothians, the Borders and south Fife, with exception to the Ambassador Award which is built out with the chapter.
+All projects are designed by registered architects and built within the chapter area, with exception to the Ambassador Award which is built out with the chapter.

 Regeneration and Conservation:

-The results will be announced at a celebratory drinks event at the Edinburgh Centre for Carbon Innovation on Thursday 5th May 2016 from 6pm-9pm.
-A limited number of tickets for the event are available free of charge to architects within the chapter area.
-These can be obtained by applying to Stuart Bryce firstname.lastname@example.org.
+The awards results will be announced at a celebratory drinks event at the Edinburgh Centre for Carbon Innovation on April 19 from 6pm-9pm.
+A limited number of tickets for the event are available free of charge to architects within the Chapter area of Edinburgh, the Lothians, the Borders and south Fife.
+These can be obtained by applying to Stuart Bryce at email@example.com.
 Tickets will be allocated on a first-come, first-served basis.

-An exhibition showcasing the shortlisted entries is due to be held at the RIAS, Joyce B Deans room at 15 Rutland Square, Edinburgh from mid-April 2016.
+An exhibition showcasing the shortlisted entries is due to be held at the RIAS, Joyce B Deans room at 15 Rutland Square, Edinburgh in April 2017.
 This will be open to the public from 9.00am until 5.00pm Monday to Friday.
+Images of the short listed entries will be available to view on our website shortly.

 The EAA is a chapter of the Royal Incorporation of Architects in Scotland.